bovsunovsky/New-Year-Calculator/README.md

 ```

-to fix the code style run next command
+to fix the code style run next command into container

 ```bash
 $ composer cs-fix